 When users are thinking about starting a dropshipping business, they will turn to Shopify or Ecwid most of the time.

-Although, we must say that Shopify takes the edge when dropshipping.
+Although, I must say that Shopify takes the edge when dropshipping.
 It offers more dropshipping options compared to Ecwid.

 Ecwid vs Shopify: Pros and Cons

 |Easy to set up, no need to start from scratch.||Only 3 product options|

 |An unlimited number of products can be hosted||May lack direct support when you encounter technical issues|

 |Multi-channel selling||Limitation to Shopify payment system if your country isn’t on its list|

 |Unlimited product options||Cheaper plans don’t offer enough features|